The SMUGGLE-Ring project: Bar and bulge effects on nuclear disk and ring formation

-This finding supports using nuclear disks for age-dating bars \citep{gadotti19,baba20,sanders23} as they are chemodynamically distinct structures from bar/bulge stars \citep{schultheis21,nogueras24}.
+This finding supports using nuclear disks for age-dating bars \citep{baba20,sanders24, desafreitas23a, desafreitas23b, desafreitas25a, desafreitas25b} as they are chemodynamically distinct structures from bar/bulge stars \citep{schultheis21,nogueras24}.
 The $v_\phi$ distributions in the gas components of bulge models confirm that the gas disk resides slightly inside the NSR, as the stellar ring forms from bar-driven inflowing gas at the disk edge.
 Radial profiles at 1, 2, 3, 4, and 5 Gyr for all models appear in Fig.~\ref{fig:radial_vphi}.
-Gas velocities fluctuate over time in model r1c14b00, whereas the bulge models quickly develop rotating gas within 1 kpc that gradually rises and peaks around $v_\phi \approx 200$ to 220 km/s, with higher values for the more massive bulge.
-The NSRs from new stars peak around 110 and 140 km/s in models r1c14b05 and r1c14b10, respectively.
+Gas velocities fluctuate over time in model r1c14b00, whereas the bulge models quickly develop rotating gas within 1 kpc that gradually rises and peaks around $v_\phi \approx 200$ to 220 km s$^{-1}$, with higher values for the more massive bulge.
+The NSRs from new stars peak around 110 and 140 km s$^{-1}$ in models r1c14b05 and r1c14b10, respectively.
 As already shown in the distribution maps of the mean rotations (Fig.~\ref{fig:vphi}), initial stars exhibit no distinct rotation peaks beyond the bar rotations.